huixie90/cpp_papers/concat.lwg.feedback.20230913.md

        TK: why would we impose a requirement which isn’t needed
        TS: you don’t need random access but you can work around that
        JW: is this an SG9 discussion?
-That seems to be a design question [TODO] TK: same discussion: the ranges::end(...) isn’t required to be sized, i.e., we need to use a common range again
+That seems to be a design question [Done] TK: same discussion: the ranges::end(...) isn’t required to be sized, i.e., we need to use a common range again
        TK: I guess, that is the reason why we shouldn’t bother
        JG: aside from that point, let’s check if we are happy with the changes
        TK: it should be back to the prose if we need the end